Win at Life

 Notice how quickly the tone shifts between you.

-Where are you generous with your positives, and where do they taper off
+Where are you generous with your positives, and when do you feel that you hold back a bit?

 “Speak with kindness and your words will echo in the hearts of others.”